seleniumbase/SeleniumBase/help_docs/uc_mode.md

 ----

-👤 <b translate="no">UC Mode</b> is based on [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver), but includes multiple updates, fixes, and improvements, such as:
+👤 <b translate="no">UC Mode</b> is based on [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver). <span translate="no">UC Mode</span> includes multiple updates, fixes, and improvements, such as:

-* Automatically changing user agents to prevent detection.
+* Automatically changing user-agents to prevent detection.
-* Automatically setting various chromium args as needed.
+* Automatically setting various Chromium args as needed.
-* Has special `uc_*()` methods.
+* Has special `uc_*()` methods for bypassing CAPTCHAs.

 👤 Here's a simple example with the <b><code translate="no">Driver</code></b> manager: